-The Company's primary sources of liquidity at September 30, 2007, were cash and cash equivalents of \$118.5 million, short-term investments of \$109.8 million, an annually renewable \$25.0 million line of credit with Deutsche Bank AG, and several other lines of credit to support foreign subsidiaries in their local currencies in an aggregate amount of \$98.6 million (translated at the applicable exchange rate at September 30, 2007).
-As of September 30, 2007, \$8.7 million was outstanding under the Deutsche Bank facility and \$31.9 million under other lines of credit.
-Therefore, \$83.0 million is unused and available under Rofin's lines of credit.
-The Company is subject to financial covenants under this facility and these lines of credit, which could restrict the Company from drawing money under them.
-At September 30, 2007, the Company was in compliance with these covenants.
+The Company's primary sources of liquidity at September 30, 2008, were cash and cash equivalents of \$114.5 million, short-term investments of \$2.0 million, an annually renewable \$25.0 million line of credit with Deutsche Bank AG, a long-term loan with Deutsche Bank AG of \$7.2 million and several other lines of credit to support foreign subsidiaries in their local currencies in an aggregate amount of \$94.3 million (translated at the applicable exchange rate at September 30, 2008).
+Additionally, the Company had outstanding short-term debt with Deutsche Bank AG and Bayerische Hypo und Vereinsbank AG of \$40.0 million, which was used to finance the stock buyback plan.
+As of September 30, 2008, \$3.2 million was outstanding under the \$25.0 million Deutsche Bank facility, \$7.2 million was outstanding from the long-term loan with Deutsche Bank and \$16.3 million under other lines of credit.
+Therefore, \$99.8 million is unused and available under Rofin's lines of credit.
+The Company is subject to financial covenants under these facilities and lines of credit, which could restrict the Company from drawing money under them.
+At September 30, 2008, the Company was in compliance with these covenants.

-Cash and cash equivalents increased by \$43.1 million during fiscal year 2007.
-Approximately \$67.9 million in cash and cash equivalents were provided by operating activities, primarily as the result of increased net income and other non-cash items, principally depreciation and amortization.
-Operating cash flow was negatively affected by an increase in accounts receivables and in inventories, partially offset by an increase in accrued liabilities and in income taxes payable.
+Cash and cash equivalents decreased by \$4.0 million during fiscal year 2008.
+Approximately \$32.6 million in cash and cash equivalents were provided by operating activities, primarily as the result of increased net income and other non-cash items, principally depreciation and amortization.
+Operating cash flow was negatively affected by a decrease in income tax payable and an increase in accounts receivables and in inventories.

-Uses of cash for investing activities totaled \$29.5 million for the year ended September 30, 2007, and related primarily to the purchase of short-term investments (\$146.8 million) offset by the sale of short-term investments (\$131.3), and various additions to property and equipment in connection with the expansion of the Company's operations (\$9.0 million).
+Net cash provided by investing activities totaled \$52.2 million for the year ended September 30, 2008, and related primarily to the sale of short-term investments (\$224.6 million) offset by the purchase of short-term investments (\$128.5), acquisitions (\$30.2), and various additions to property and equipment in connection with the expansion of the Company's operations (\$14.5 million).

-Net cash used by financing activities totaled \$4.2 million and was primarily related to current period repayments of bank debt, net of borrowings of \$7.9 million, offset by \$3.7 million generated through issuance of new shares from the exercise of stock options.
+Net cash used in financing activities totaled \$90.5 million and was primarily related to the stock buyback program (\$120.0 million), partly offset by \$24.6 million net borrowings from banks and by \$5.2 million generated through issuance of new shares from the exercise of stock options.

-The Company expects that its capital expenditures will be approximately \$11.0 million in 2008.
+The Company expects that its capital expenditures will be approximately \$14.0 million in 2009.